Avraj19/sql-queries-excercise/sql_exercises_homework.md

 Response:

 ### Q8 - OMG What are you?
 Some kind of SQL Guardian Angel?
 THIS IS AMAZING!
-May God pay you handsomely :happy: because I have no cash on me!..
+May God pay you handsomely :smile_cat: because I have no cash on me!..
 I do have one more request.
 I need to know more about these these Paris client.
 Can you find out which ones their deliveries took longer than 10 days?
 Display the Business/client name, contact name, all their contact details (don't forget the fax!), as well as the number of deliveries that where overdue!
 Just add a column named: 'Number overdue orders'! simple, thank you!

 Query: